LF-digitala-kanaler/LFDS/content/components/web/forms/index.md

 contentAbove: >-
   When working with forms you need to be aware of more aspects than only the components.
-Make sure to also read about our validation rules and how we handle required fields in the [patterns](/patterns/) section, and about the grid you can use under [visual identity](/visual-identity/).
+Make sure to also read about our validation rules and how we handle required fields in the [patterns](/patterns/general-patterns/form-validation/) section, and about the grid you can use under [visual identity](/visual-identity/).

-  # HÄR BEHÖVER VI SE TILL ATT DET FINNS KORREKTA LÄNKAR TILL VALIDATION,
-  REQUIRED OCH GRID NÄR STRUKTURERNA FÖR DE DELARNA ÄR PÅ PLATS.
+  OBS: LÄNKAR TILL VALIDATION, REQUIRED OCH GRID
 ---